SoulcodeAgency/bexio-chrome-extension/README.md

   * Further it will also apply the **time and date** as well as the **billable** checkbox if the according value exists on the entry
   * You can use the **auto-mapper** Feature which tries to find the right template for your entries
   * Automapper also checks the **keywords** as well as other fields on the templates.
 You can add keywords in the template section

+### Tooltip replacement

+Bexio has small little tooltip icons, where it hides the text content of an entry.
+Because the content is sometimes very important, and the tooltip is of no help for that, we have created a solution, which replaces these icons with the real text.

+On specific pages we place a "Text mode / Popover mode" Button, in the top right corner next to the "Quick find".
+If the "Text mode" is enabled, it will automatically replace the tooltips with the real content.

+These tooltips are available in different locations, currently the feature to remove them is enabled in the following places:

+* Projects -> Time tracking
+* Projects -> Projects -> Project XY -> Times
+* Projects -> Projects -> Project XY -> Work packages -> Work package XY -> Time tracking
+* Sales -> Invoices -> Invoice XY -> More items -> Tracked time

 ## How to use ManicTime feature